-Step 1: Submit an application for mediation to the Center.
+Step 1: Submit an application for mediation to the Centre.

 Step 2: Pay the initial fee.

-Step 3: The Center asks the other party for consent to the mediation.
+Step 3: The Centre asks the other party for consent to the mediation.

-Step 4: Select or approve the mediator appointed by the President of the Lewiatan Mediation Center.
+Step 4: Select or approve the mediator appointed by the President of the Lewiatan Mediation Centre.

 Step 5: Mediation begins (the mediator arranges the first meeting with the parties)."